 The excavation site is located in the modern town of Voula, a coastal suburb of Athens.
 It contains ruins of large ancient blocks, suggesting the presence of a significant public building.
 Excavations to date have unearthed material from the Byzantine, Roman and Classical periods, including three Roman kilns and a marble lion.

 Please keep in mind that excavation work is physically demanding and requires a total commitment of time and energy.
 Students will be expected to devote ten full days to the excavation, and to attend lectures on the history of the ancient municipality of Aixonidai Halai, on what has been learned from previous excavations, and on fieldwork methodology.
 They will also devote four days on lab-work, dealing primarily with the study and interpretation of the material cultural through artifact processing and cataloging as well as artifact restoration and preservation.

-Excavation and classes begin on Tuesday, January 4.
-On that day, students will meet in front of the CYA Academic Center at 7:00 a.m. to meet your professor and take the metro and bus to Voula (a 40-minute metro/bus ride).
+Excavation and classes begin on Tuesday, January 10.
+On that day, students will meet in front of the CYA Academic Center at 7:00 a.m. to meet your professor and transfer by minibus to Voula (a 30 minute ride).

 Housing, Meals, and Ground Transportation

 Students will be residing in CYA student apartments.
 Apartments will be available from 9:00 a.m.
-Monday, January 3, to 12:00 noon Saturday, January 22.
+Monday, January 9, to 12:00 noon Saturday, January 28.
 Sheets, blankets, towels, pillows and pillowcases will be provided.
-Please note that no meals will be provided and that students will be responsible for their own transportation to and from the excavation site.
-The monthly pass for all ground transportation (bus, metro, tram) costs 30 Euros and you will be able to purchase one on the morning of Tuesday January 5.
+Transportation to and from the excavation site by minibus is included in the fees.
+Please note that no meals will be provided,